KKGO-FM: Unforgettable

-In 2005, Mount Wilson Broadcasting started simulcasting the programming of its two AM stations at the time, KKGO in Beverly Hills, California and XESURF-AM in the Tijuana—San Diego border area, on KKGO's HD2 signal, hosting an adult standards format known as "Unforgettable 540 & 1260".
-While the AM signals combine to cover much of the Southern California region, they were still weak, especially at night in Orange County; the FM HD2 simulcast helped boost the reach of the format.
+In 2005, Mount Wilson Broadcasting started simulcasting the programming of two of its AM stations at the time, KKGO 1260 in Beverly Hills, California, and XESURF-AM 540 in the Tijuana—San Diego border area, on KMZT-FM's HD2 signal.
+It began airing an adult standards format known as "Unforgettable 540 & 1260".
+While the AM signals combined to cover much of the Southern California region, they were still weak, especially at night in Orange County; the FM HD2 simulcast helped boost the reach of the format.

-In March 2015, the HD3 subchannel began airing Unforgettable, flipping from classic country.
-Songs representative of this adult standards format, collectively referred to as the "Great American Songbook", come from such artists as Nat King Cole, Barbra Streisand, Harry Connick, Jr., Tony Bennett, Mel Tormé, Rosemary Clooney, Dean Martin, Andy Williams, Frank Sinatra, and Michael Bublé.
+In March 2015, the HD3 subchannel became Unforgettable FM, flipping from classic country.
+Songs representative of this adult standards format, collectively referred to as the "Great American Songbook", come from such artists as Tony Bennett, Nat "King" Cole, Barbra Streisand, Harry Connick, Jr., Mel Tormé, Rosemary Clooney, Dean Martin, Andy Williams, Frank Sinatra and Michael Bublé.
 This took the subchannel back to a format similar to the one it aired a few years prior under the banner of "Retro 105".
-However, Retro 105 was only heard in Los Angeles whereas Unforgettable was classified as syndicated and was heard on KNRY in Monterey, California as well.
+However, Retro 105 was only heard in Los Angeles whereas Unforgettable was classified as syndicated and was heard on KNRY in Monterey, California, as well.
 Later, Unforgettable moved to KKGO's HD4 subchannel.
 Unforgettable would be dropped altogether, but brought back later.

+On July 28, 2023, KKGO-HD3 temporarily dropped the "Unforgettable" standards format and switched to an all-Taylor Swift format in anticipation of her Eras Tour shows in Los Angeles.
+KKGO-HD3 switched to classical music as K-Mozart2 in April 2024.